 I think everything that grows south east of Ürümqi is growing only through artificial irrigation.

-I try to get up early with the sunset because the days are getting noticeably shorter and 13 hours in the tent are very boring.
-I guess the camping season is more or less over for this part of the hemisphere, so I better head south.
+Trying to get up early with the sun.
+The days are getting noticeably shorter and 13 hours in the tent are very boring.
+I guess the camping season is more or less over for this part of the hemisphere.
+Time to head south!

 This nothingness can drive people insane I think.